 What do we offer

 In Manchester we are continuing to offer a range of short breaks including sports, art, drama, playschemes, befriending and sitting in your own home.
 All our providers have access to training and we have breaks that are suitable for all ages and a range of disabilities.
-The Family Information Service can advise you on short breaks that meet the needs of your family - please call them on 0800 083 7921 or visit the Family Service Directory to find out more.
+Help and Support Manchester can advise you on short breaks that meet the needs of your family - please call them on 0161 234 5001.

 Manchester Metropolitan University's Centre for Cultural Studies and Children and Childhood completed an evaluation of Manchester's short breaks for disabled children.
 Their AHDC Evaluation report is available for anyone interested in our services.